Blog Post

 The Ditch is really a series of Pits

-Moreover, from the archaeological evidence I would suggest that the active moat from the start of the Phase 1 period at Stonehenge (when the water table was at its highest) and the river Avon was 30m higher than today, changed as the river levels dropped in the Neolithic Period, so did consequently, the height of the Moat.
-Therefore, this civilisation decided to line the moat with clay and flint to keep the waters high and preserve its use until eventually, it was impossible to preserve at this point Phase 2 of the site, involving the introduction of the massive sarsen stones and construction of the avenue, as they adaption the site and purpose began.
+Moreover, from the archaeological evidence, I would suggest that the active moat from the start of the Phase 1 period at Stonehenge (when the water table was at its highest) and the river Avon was 30m higher than today, changed as the river levels dropped in the Neolithic Period, so did consequently, the height of the Moat.
+Therefore, this civilisation decided to line the moat with clay and flint to keep the waters high and preserve its use, but eventually it became impossible to maintain it.
+Phase 2 of the site, involving the introduction of the massive sarsen stones and the construction of the avenue, marked the beginning of the site’s adaptation and its purpose.

-However, the mystery of this ring ditch/moat deepens when you look at the other ditches in the prehistoric world, which shows that the ditch is not a single cut, but a series of individual pits interlinking to each other, with walls and seats cut into the chalk – which is not seen anywhere in the prehistoric world.
+However, the mystery of this ring ditch/moat deepens when you look at the other ditches in the prehistoric world, which show that the ditch is not a single cut, but a series of individual pits interlinking to each other, with walls and seats cut into the chalk, which is not seen anywhere in the prehistoric world.

 Hawley’s finding of other moats that surrounded the north and south mounds, which ‘connected’ to the Stonehenge moated ditch, escalated this use of the ditch as a moat.